 |

-Communication alleging arrest and death sentence struck out for want of diligent prosecution.
+A communication alleging arrest and death sentence was struck out for want of diligent prosecution under Rules 105(1) and 113.

 |